jbush001/NyuziProcessor/tests/cosimulation/README.md

 - If control register 13 (subcycle) is read after an interrupt, it may not match the value in hardware, since hardware does not log scatter stores to lanes that don't have the mask bit set.
+- This does not validate virtual memory translation.
+This has a software managed TLB, and the TLB replacement behavior is timing specific, which makes it hard to match behavior exactly.